 Anne-Sophie says because of Joanne’s condition, she suggested she use two canes, one for probing and the other for balance.

 “Joanne uses a standard probing long white cane with a big ball.
 It’s good for outdoors because it’s lightweight, long enough to reach ahead, and slides easily across the ground.
 But she also needs a support cane because of her vertigo.”

 Anne-Sophie, O&M instructor

-There are many different types of canes available.
+There are many different types of white canes available.
 The standard probing long white cane that Joanne uses can detect any hazards or obstacles ahead of her.
 These can be steps, public bins, lamp posts, tactile markings, and escalators.
 The support cane is similar to a walking cane and aids balance.
 Smaller white canes are useful around the house.

 “From early on Anne-Sophie set me targets.
 Initially, we’d go outside and walk around the drive, then it was up and down the street and eventually around the block,” Joanne says.

 After a while, Joanne had enough confidence to use public transport.
 Joanne would get on a train and arrange to meet Anne-Sophie at places such as Fremantle and then Mandurah.

 “I felt pretty empowered doing those longer trips on my own.
 I have a lot of eye appointments, so we’d also arrange a mock run-through, these were dry runs so I could familiarise myself with routes.”